-Setting a predictable default Python interpreter matters when terminal commands, editor tasks, or lightweight automation invoke python without a version suffix.
-Choosing that command explicitly avoids bouncing between runtimes on hosts that keep several Python 3 minor versions installed side by side.
+A predictable unversioned python command matters when terminal commands, editor tasks, or lightweight automation run Python without a version suffix.
+Choosing that command explicitly avoids switching between runtimes on hosts that keep several Python 3 minor versions installed side by side.

 On Linux and macOS, the shell resolves python by searching the directories in PATH from left to right.
 Current PEP 394 guidance leaves the unversioned python command flexible on Unix-like systems, so one host may map it to Python 3, another may omit it entirely, and an activated virtual environment may temporarily replace it with a project-local interpreter.

-A user-owned shim in ~/.local/bin keeps the change inside one account and puts that directory ahead of the rest of the interactive shell path.
-Scripts that call an explicit interpreter path, shebang-managed entry points, and activated virtual environments continue to select their own runtime instead of inheriting the user default blindly.
+A user-owned symbolic link in ~/.local/bin keeps the change inside one account and puts that directory ahead of the rest of the interactive shell path.
+This does not replace a packaged /usr/bin/python binary, and scripts that call an explicit interpreter path, packaged entry point, or activated virtual environment continue to select their own runtime.

 Related: How to check Python version